-The directors are responsible for the other information.
-The other information comprises the information included in the document titled "Ion Exchange Safic Proprietary Limited Annual Financial Statements for the year ended 31 March 2022", which includes the Directors' Report as required by the Companies Act of South Africa.
+The director is responsible for the other information.
+The other information comprises the information included in the document titled "ION Exchange safic Proprietary Limited financial statements for the year ended 31 March 2024", which includes the Director's Report as required by the Companies Act of South Africa and the supplementary information as set out on pages 21 to 22.
 The other information does not include the financial statements and our auditor's report thereon.